Mantel Takes Up Betrayal, Beheadings In 'Bodies'

 MANTEL: Well, it's a very broad church.

-GROSS: That - don't you almost feel like you created it?
+GROSS: Don't you almost feel like you created it?
 Do you know what I mean?
 Because, like, in writing all these books, like, these figures are, like, in some way your creation.
 It is part fiction.
-So don't you - yeah?
+So don't you - yeah.

 GROSS: Well, Hilary Mantel, congratulations on your books and the Man Booker Prizes and thank you so very much for talking with us.